moonbitlang/moonbit-docs/ffi-and-wasm-host.md

 }
 ```

 Build the project using `moon build --target wasm-gc`.
-We recommend using the WasmGC feature whenever possible.
-If the environment does not support WasmGC feature, simply omit the `--target wasm-gc` option.
+We recommend using Wasm with GC integration whenever possible.
+If the environment does not support the GC feature, simply omit the `--target wasm-gc` option.

 We now can use it from JavaScript.